Reacquainting

 Jasher 22:19-30

-The children of Uz, the firstborn of Nahor, were Abi, Cheref, Gadin, Melus, and their sister Deborah.
+The sons of Uz, Nahor’s firstborn, were Abi, Cheref, Gadin, Melus, and their sister Deborah.

 The sons of Buz were Berachel, Naamath, Sheva, and Madonu.